Chinookan peoples

 Chinookan peoples include several groups of Indigenous people of the Pacific Northwest in the United States who speak the Chinookan languages.
-Since at least 4000 BCE Chinookan peoples have resided along the Lower and Middle Columbia River (Wimahl) (″Great River″) from the river's gorge (near the present town of The Dalles, Oregon) downstream (west) to the river's mouth, and along adjacent portions of the coasts, from Tillamook Head of present-day Oregon in the south, north to Willapa Bay in southwest Washington.
+Since at least 11,500 BCE, Chinookan peoples and their ancestors have resided along the upper and Middle Columbia River (Wimahl) ("Great River") from the river's gorge (near the present town of The Dalles, Oregon) downstream (west) to the river's mouth, and along adjacent portions of the coasts, from Tillamook Head of present-day Oregon in the south, north to Willapa Bay in southwest Washington.
 In 1805 the Lewis and Clark Expedition encountered the Chinook Tribe on the lower Columbia.

 The term "Chinook" also has a wider meaning in reference to the Chinook Jargon, which is based on Chinookan languages, in part, and so the term "Chinookan" was coined by linguists to distinguish the older language from its offspring, Chinuk Wawa.
-There are several theories about where the name ″Chinook″ came from.
+There are several theories about where the name "Chinook" came from.
 Some say it is a Chehalis word Tsinúk for the inhabitants of and a particular village site on Baker Bay, or "Fish Eaters".
 It may also be a word meaning "strong fighters".

-Some Chinookan peoples are part of several federally recognized Tribes: the Yakama Nation (primarily Wishram), the Confederated Tribes of the Warm Springs Reservation (primarily Wasco), Confederated Tribes of the Grand Ronde Community, and the Chinook Indian Nation, consisting of the Cathlamet, Clatsop, Lower Chinook, Wahkiakum, and Willapa Chinooks.
+Some Chinookan peoples are part of several federally recognized Tribes: the Yakama Nation (primarily Wishram), the Confederated Tribes of the Warm Springs Reservation (primarily Wasco), and the Confederated Tribes of the Grand Ronde Community.

-The Chinook Indian Nation, consisting of the five westernmost Tribes of Chinookan peoples, Lower Chinook, Clatsop, Willapa, Wahkiakum and Kathlamet is currently (2023) working to restore federal recognition.
+The Chinook Indian Nation, consisting of the five westernmost tribes of Chinookan peoples (Lower Chinook, Clatsop, Willapa, Wahkiakum, and Kathlamet) is currently working to restore federal recognition, as of 2024.
 The Chinook Nation gained Federal Recognition on January 3, 2001 from the Department of Interior under President Bill Clinton.
 After President George W. Bush was elected, his political appointees reviewed the case and, in a highly unusual action, revoked the recognition.